 Seed Exchange – In the MG Library

-seeds (and the Seed Exchange).
+With our climate it seems it is always time to start thinking about saving seeds (and the Seed Exchange).
 As you watch your bountiful harvest of beautiful veggies and flowers, note the hardy and disease resistant varieties.
 Those are the ones you want to plant repeatedly, save the seeds from and hopefully share with others through the Seed Exchange.
 But there are other reasons to save those seeds:

 Why Save Seeds?